williambertrand/job-queue/README.md

 #### Retreive a job
 Submit a get request to `/jobs/:id`

 If the job is not complete, a message will be returned describing the job's status.
-If the job is complete, the html will be returned.
+If the job is complete, job will be returned as a json object.

+To retreive just the html of a completed job, use the `/jobs/html` endpoint.

-So entering `http://localhost:3000/jobs/:id` in a browser will give the html page of the job's url.
+So entering `http://localhost:3000/jobs/html/:id` in a browser will give the html page of the job's url.

 ### Testing
 run the tester.sh script to submit a few jobs to the server, you can add urls to the urlArray in the bash script to submit even more jobs.